-Every camper's guardian must sign out with the appropriate staff member.
-Parents/guardians must either submit in writing or call the camp office if someone other than the camper's guardian is picking them up.
+Every camper must be signed out by a Camp Director.
+Parents/guardians must list each person who is authorized to pick your camper up on their CampBrain profile.
+Should someone not listed as authorized on their account, parents/guardians can call the camp office to permit an unlisted person, but it is not preferable.
 Staff will check photo IDs to ensure safety.
-If someone comes to pick up a camper without any notification camp staff are responsible to contact the parents/guardian before releasing the camper to that individual.
+If someone comes to pick up a camper without any notification, camp staff are responsible for contacting the parents/guardian before releasing the camper to that individual.